ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

    technically they're a full grammar engine, but this can frequently be ignored in favor of treating them as souped-up-regexes.

-I'll use the term "regex" in this document to mean that 5th (and perhaps a future 6th) generation.
+I'll use the term "regex" in this document to mean that 5th (and the 6th that we're trying to target) generation.
 This is just convention.
 Note that outside of this document, many people use "regex" to refer to legacy regular expression syntaxes.

 ## Toward a language-neutral 6th generation